lancedolan/webpack-react-example/readme.md

 │  │                        #    Note: script tags will be injected to the <head> at build time │  ├─ js/                   # JavaScript applications which can be initialized and run on html pages │  │  ├─ components/        # React components
+│  │  ├─ page-components/   # React components intended to represent an entire page
-│  │  ├─ page-components/   # The root React components which render themselves onto a DOM element ├─ test/                    # Unit Tests (run with `npm run test`) ├─ dist/                    # Build output.
+│  │                        #    Note: these always exist at the top level │  │  ├─ page-initializers/ # Page-level code which renders some page component onto a DOM element ├─ test/                    # Unit Tests (run with `npm run test`) ├─ dist/                    # Build output.
 Fully processed HTML & assets, ready to be served.
 ```